 - Bitumen roofing is crushed and used as raw material for asphalt

-- Gypsum waste serves as raw material in the production of new gypsum boards
+- Gypsum waste serves as raw material in the production of new gypsum sheets

-- Glass waste goes to the production of glass packaging, glass wool, float glass and foam glass
+- Glass waste goes to the production of glass wool, float glass and foam glass

-- Concrete and bricks are crushed and utilised in landscaping and road construction.
+- Concrete and bricks are crushed and utilised in landscaping.

 - Sanitaryware is crushed, and metal and plastic parts are removed.
-The crushed porcelain is used in the manufacture of bricks.
+The crushed porcelain is used in fireplace production.